geopm/geopm/service/docs/source/runtime.rst

      directly to ``libgeopm.so.2`` at compile time.
    * The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.
-   * The ``GEOPM_PROGRAM_FILTER`` environment variable can optionally be set to explicitly list the program invocation name of the non-MPI processes that need to be profiled.
+   * While not necessary in this example, in case of multiple extraneous processes getting launched, the optional ``GEOPM_PROGRAM_FILTER`` environment variable can be set to explicitly list the program invocation name of the specific non-MPI process that needs to be profiled.

    .. code-block:: console
      :caption: Examples using ``geopmctl``